ViolenceWorks/VT-69/Documentation/ParserArchetecture.md

 * Escape Intermediate

-	Escape Intermediate is the state entered when an intermediate character, '#' (0x23), '%' (0x25), '(' (0x28), ')' (0x29),or ']' (0x5D), arrives in an escape sequence; there are no paramaters, and the control function is determined by the intermediate and final characters
+	Escape Intermediate is the state entered when an intermediate character, '#' (0x23), '%' (0x25), '(' (0x28), ')' (0x29),or ']' (0x5D), arrives in an escape sequence; there are no paramaters, and the action taken is determined by the intermediate and final characters.
+These actions are listed in the chapter [Escape Codes](https://github.com/ViolenceWorks/VT-69/blob/main/Documentation/EscCodes.md).

 * CSI Entry